14. Temperance

 Living Temperance with Integrity and a Bit of Alchemy

 This archetype is the great blender of opposites, the mediator of extremes, and the recall that not every impulse deserves airtime.
-Temperance shows up with a toolkit and asks what needs harmonising.
-It teaches that healing is about integrating what was disowned, diluted or distorted.
-This card wants you to stop swinging between all-or-nothing and start honouring the space in between.
-Let Temperance remind you that true alignment is sustainable.
+This card wants you to stop swinging between all-or-nothing and start honouring the space in between for something sustainable:

 Track the extremes